 While already the fastest man in the senior ranks for 2018 in South East Asia.
-Consequently, Mohammad Lalu Zohri crowned himself Asian Junior Champion in the 100m Dash at the 2018 Asian Junior Championship in Gifu, Japan today.
+Consequently, today, Mohammad Lalu Zohri crowned himself Asian Junior Champion in the 100m Dash at the 2018 Asian Junior Championship in Gifu, Japan.
 And the 18-year-old Zohri is the new kid on the block of southeast Asian, and maybe even continental level athletics.

 While none more shocked perhaps than the Japanese hosts of the bi-annual meet.
-Most noteworthy is that they did not field Japanese/Ghanaian sprinter Abdul Hakim Sani Brown the 2015 World Youth Champion, who at 19 would have still been eligible for these championships.
-Especially relevant is that Sani Brown has a PB of 10.05 and 20.32 from l last year.
-While he has run a 10.46 and wind-aided 10.19 (2.1) this year.
-Yet he was not entered by Japan in either the 100 or 200.
+Most noteworthy is that they did not field Japanese/Ghanaian sprinter Abdul Hakim Sani Brown, the 2015 World Youth Champion, who at 19 would have still been eligible for these championships.
+Especially relevant is that Sani Brown had a PB of 10.05 and 20.32 from l last year.
+At the same time, he has run a 10.46 and wind-aided 10.19 (2.1) this year.
+Yet, he was not entered by Japan in either the 100 or 200.

-While Zohri clocked 10.44 into a -1.9 head wind yesterday in the heats to lead the qualifiers comfortably going into the final.
-Also Daisuke Miyamoto Japan’s #2 was out fastest and led half way, but Zohri strong legs ran him down.
+While Zohri clocked 10.44 into a -1.9 headwind yesterday in the heats to lead the qualifiers comfortably going into the final.
+Also, Daisuke Miyamoto, Japan’s #2, was out fastest and led halfway, but Zohri’s strong legs ran him down.

 Hence Miyamoto settled for silver in 10.35.
-While Miyamoto has a PB of 10.26 and has ran a windy 10.20 this year.
-And Muhammad Fakhri Ismail of Malaysia took bronze in 10.46 equalling his PB.
-Also another South East Asian athlete Chayut Khongprasit of Thailand was seventh in a 10.59 PB.
+At the same time, Miyamoto has a PB of 10.26 and has run a windy 10.20 this year.
+And Muhammad Fakhri Ismail of Malaysia took bronze in 10.46, equalling his PB.
+Also, another southeast Asian athlete Chayut Khongprasit of Thailand, was seventh in a 10.59 PB.

-While Zohri will not contest the 200m.
-And his next stop is more than likely the World Juniors in Finland next month where he will have a good chance at making the top 8.
+While Zohri will not contest the 200m, his next stop is more than likely the World Juniors in Finland next month, where he will have a good chance at making the top 8.

-Zohri run at the Asian Juniors was the best ever finish in this event by an Indonesian.
-While Surya Agung Wibowo who holds the Indonesian and South East Asian Record in this event took Silver in 2002 with a time of 10.81.
+Zohri runs at the Asian Juniors was the best finish in this event by an Indonesian.
+While Surya Agung Wibowo, who holds the Indonesian and South East Asian Record in this event, took Silver in 2002 with a time of 10.81.